rogerbinns/jia-mini-python/doc/internals.rst

 .. describe:: PRINT

-    Print statement builtin which needs to know if a newline should be emitted (the True or False pushed beforehand) as well as how items it should print.
+    Print statement builtin which needs to know if a newline should be emitted (the True or False pushed beforehand) as well as how many items it should print.

 .. describe:: FUNCTION_PROLOG